-Chairman of the Board: Continued growth and development
+Chairman of the Board: Another strong year for AAK

-Looking back on another eventful year as Chairman of the Board of AAK, it is a great pleasure for me to announce that the company continues to develop and experience growth.
-2014 has seen some good achievements and the company keeps demonstrating its strengths and customer benefits within the world of vegetable oils.
+Another exciting year as Chairman of the Board of AAK has come to an end and it is a great pleasure for me to announce that the company continues to develop and experience growth.
+We have seen some very important achievements over the past year and AAK continues to demonstrate its strengths and customer benefits within the world of speciality vegetable oils.

-During the year AAK has continued to give even more attention to what it is really good at - the development of innovative vegetable oil solutions that meet specific customer needs.
-Such speciality and semi-speciality products, with significantly higher margins, offer the sum of AAK's extensive knowledge and expertise, built up during the company's 140-year history.
+During the year the company has, in close cooperation with its customers, continued to develop innovative vegetable oil solutions that meet specific customer needs.
+Such speciality and semi-speciality products offer the sum of AAK's extensive knowledge and expertise which has been accumulated during the company's long history.

-The prospects continue to look good and the progress made over the past twelve months confirms that the strategic direction AAK has chosen truly is the right one to follow.
+The future continues to look bright for AAK and the progress made over the past twelve months confirms that the strategic direction the company has established really is the right way forward.